This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 If you've followed my blog for any length of time, you know I'm really not into sweet.
 Unfortunately for me, sweet, semi-sweet, tart cocktails have been the trend (and preference) seemingly forever.
 However, a dynamic shift in palate and preference is sweeping this country (and others) - away from the sweet and toward flavors that are savory, sour, smoky, or bitter.
 I think I've fallen down the savory cocktail "rabbit hole."
 It's like discovering a whole new world for this adventuresome home cook!

-🍸 The Evolution of this Savory Cocktail
+🍸 The Evolution of this Gin and Beet Juice Cocktail

 Having developed a fondness for Campari, I went looking for something with more vegetal qualities.
 I had never tried Cynar (A lighter and flavorful bittersweet drink that is has a relatively low alcohol content and lists artichoke as one of its 13 flavors), but the "artichoke" in the description definitely sounded "savory."
 I bought a bottle!